nichol7s/timelines-site/pages/wear-a-mask.md

 If you can afford it, get KF94 masks (that are not cloth or washable) for use when mixing with other in public.
 Citizen Scientist, Aaron Collins, [reviews masks for filtration effectiveness](https://www.youtube.com/channel/UC3fF_rzkmZD0ufN685YE7lg) and talks about KF94 masks quite a bit.
 Leave the N95 and FFP2 masks/respirators for respective medical and emergency workers.

-### Spunbond polypropeline masks
+### Spunbond Polypropylene masks

-Your washable & breathable mask should feature spunbond polypropeline (SBPP) and be a **good fit** with nose wire.
-The more of the spunbond polypropeline the better - six or more layers of the thin SBPP (38 gsm or layer) or four+ layers of the thicker SBPP (68gsm).
+Your washable & breathable mask should feature spunbond olypropylene (SBPP) and be a **good fit** with nose wire.
+The more of the spunbond polypropylene the better - six or more layers of the thin SBPP (38 gsm or layer) or four+ layers of the thicker SBPP (68gsm).
 Here's the filtration you should expect (using data from a [study commissioned by MakerMask.org](https://makermask.org/fabric-mask-material-testing-results))

 ![](https://1.bp.blogspot.com/-raM1DvmPyOQ/YMOuuvCV78I/AAAAAAAACRE/rBaKKQX0S7gnZiD3kkXpgT2vIasrb_VFwCLcBGAsYHQ/w622-h482/smarrt-fab.png)

 ### High thread count cotton masks

 Some studies in 2020 picked this as a material to use in mask making.
 Superficially, this material offers high protection, bit it comes with a high price - the fabric pulls onto your nostrils and lips as you breathe in.
 That is because breathability is lower for high TPI cotton than other fabrics.
-Spunbond polypropeline is far better, but requires multiple layers to get the filtration up.
+Spunbond polypropylene is far better, but requires multiple layers to get the filtration up.
+In summary - **high TPI cotton is a massive mistake for mask construction**.

 ## We have known since the start that masks would help slow or stop the pandemic: